JackBergin/MQP_C_Plus_Wrapper/OpenGL_Test/README.md

 ![Screen Shot 2022-05-18 at 5 50 45 AM](https://user-images.githubusercontent.com/81708456/169012324-80b54555-61cf-4a22-95e2-4a79bca35922.png)

 With this already being a capability on the realsense as a function, the two other things needed are; the transformation from camera to projector, the translation of the pixel point in the realsense frame to the corresponding pixel point of the projector.
+To implement these methodoligies of calibration, this grid of 9x8 1 inch checkerboard was created along with dots that correspond to the same spacing and are each a half inch in diameter from a  distance of 1.5 meters.
+The setup of the system was also changed from a static one to more of a dynamic one with the integration of a tripod.